zhangyuhaoxy/JeeGeneral/README.md

 start spring boot configuration

-configuration with spring boot and run with tomcat embed in eclipse add the configuration of spring data jpa
+1.configuration with spring boot and run with tomcat embed in eclipse 2.add the configuration of spring data jpa